-Here, all the must-see spots at this unique outdoor park for children and kid-friendly events to add to your calendar.
+Here are all the must-see spots for children at this unique outdoor park, plus the kid-friendly High Line events you'll want to add to your family's calendar.

-The basics: The whole park is essentially a planted walking path, but a wide one, with art and murals, small water features, and even vendors mixed in.
-You'll pass by the upper level windows of apartment buildings close to the tracks, hotels, and even museums.
+The High Line is essentially a planted walking path, but a wide one, with art and murals, small water features, and even vendors dotting the High Line's paths.
+You'll pass by the upper-level windows of apartment buildings close to the tracks, hotels, and even museums.
 There is plenty of seating, so you're always welcome to take a break for a snack or some of the city's finest people watching.
-You can look out onto street traffic, too—all while feeling slightly apart from the buzz of the city, slightly above.
+You can look out onto street traffic, too—all while feeling slightly above the buzz of the city.

 My 5-year-old son got a kick out of being told the High Line’s history.
 The High Line was once an elevated freight rail line.
 Pointing out the tracks that still remain became a game for him.
 Sometimes they are in direct view and sometimes they are tucked within the garden and plants, like the lost ruins of an era long past.

-High Line Art provides the unique exhibitions, performances, and programs at The High Line.
-Many of the sculptures and exhibits allow children to get up-close-and-personal.
+Speaking of art installations, High Line Art provides unique exhibitions, performances, and programs along the High Line.
+Many of the sculptures and exhibits allow children to get up close to the work.

 RELATED: NYC Family-Friendly Restaurant Guide